kiduswb/minimati/README.md

 - `fetch_article($slug)`: Fetch article details in form of a neat `Article` class.
 Uses the 'slug' (URL of the article) to fetch article data from the database.
 - `fetch_articles($limit)`: Fetch `limit` articles.
 Articles are sorted by time published.
 Returns array of Article objects.

+In short, you can use these two functions to load articles into your website, and get individual article data in the handy `Article` class.
+I've currently implemented this CMS in my personal website.

+*Happy blogging!*